 Kira A. Tucker, Staff Writer

-Kira A. Tucker is a sophomore English and Creative writing major and Robert W. Woodruff Scholar striving for a success as a best-selling author and professor.
+Kira A. Tucker is a junior English and Creative writing major and Robert W. Woodruff Scholar striving for a success as a best-selling author and professor.
 She is a published writer, freelance blogger, award-winning slam poet, and nationally-honored visual artist.
 In her hometown of Memphis, Tennessee, Kira’s original mural proudly displays her creative talents beyond the page and offstage.
 At Emory, she combines her love of arts and activism through her leadership as an executive director of the mental health and arts advocacy collective, Emory Dark Arts, as well as her involvement in a social justice and spoken word performance group known as Emory’s Issues Troupe.
 In spring of 2017, she received the Most Influential Black Girl Award from the Emory NAACP for her advocacy and service.
 Her passions also span the globe, as she is fluent in Russian and has traveled abroad as a student ambassador to Poland.
 She plans to use her love of arts, culture, and political action to experience the world over, seizing every opportunity that lights her path to [Black Star]dom.

 Chad Tucker, Staff Writer

 Chad Tucker is a fiction author, policy debater, and aspiring intellectual hailing from the south side of Chicago, Illinois.
-He, a sophomore in the College, is studying English and Chinese to unveil critical perspectives on identity, politics, and the meaning of life, whatever they may be.
+He, a junior in the College, is studying English and Chinese to unveil critical perspectives on identity, politics, and the meaning of life, whatever they may be.
 He wants to be a writer one day (or a lawyer), like James Baldwin and Vladimir Nabokov and Saidiya Hartman.

 Adama Kamara, Staff Writer

 Adama Kamara is a writer from Lexington, Virginia.
-She is a sophomore at Emory University , Double Majoring in International Relations and Anthropology.
+She is a junior at Emory University , Double Majoring in International Relations and Anthropology.
 She pursues a career in civil rights/human rights law and currently serves on the exec board of Emory's Black Pre-Law Society.
 Adama is passionate about social justice and giving a voice to marginalized groups and aims to so through what she writes and and her work with various organizations on Emory's campus.